 The general roles and responsibilities of the departments of the Company directly involved in CIP have been provided in Section I b. iii of this report and Figure 1.
-The the residential rebate program.
+The Company's Energy Services Department is responsible for the overall program administration of the residential rebate program.
 Outreach and education initiatives related to the residential rebate program are administered by the Company's Corporate Communications Department.